-- 3. Section 2004 provides that the Board shall have the responsibility for the enforcement of the disciplinary and criminal provisions of the Medical Practice Act. - 4.
+- 4. This Petition to Revoke Probation is brought before the Medical Board of California under the authority of the following laws.
+All section references are to the Business and Professions Code unless otherwise indicated. - 5 Section 2004 provides that the Board shall have the responsibility for the enforcement of the disciplinary and criminal provisions of the Medical Practice Act. - 6.
 Section 2227 provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper.

-5. Section 2228 of the Code states:
+Section 2228 states: